-What evidence has informed this policy?
-Strategic Housing Land Assessment (SHLAA), 2016; Proposed Submission Sustainability Appraisal, 2017; Market Harborough Landscape Character Assessment, 2009; Harborough District Local Plan Preliminary Traffic Impact Assessment, 2016; Market Harborough Transport Strategy, 2016; Leicestershire County Council Highway Design Guide; and Site Appraisal Methodology.
+Does it meet national planning policy and guidance?
+Yes - NPPF core principles What evidence has informed this policy?
+Strategic Housing Land Assessment (SHLAA), 2016; Proposed Submission Sustainability Appraisal, 2017; Market Harborough Landscape Character Assessment, 2009; Harborough District Local Plan Preliminary Traffic Impact Assessment, 2016; Market Harborough Transport Strategy, 2016; Leicestershire County Council '6 Cs' Design Guide for highways and transportation infrastructure for new developments; and Site Appraisal Methodology.
 Which Local Plan objectives will it meet?
-1 - Housing 3 - Location of development 4 - Infrastructure 5 - Protection of local services 6 - Natural environment 8 - Town/village centres 9 - Design 10 - Transport 12 - Environmental impact How will it be implemented?
+Housing Location of development Infrastructure Protection of local services Natural environment Town/village centres Design Transport Environmental impact How will it be implemented?
 Through decisions on planning applications.
 How will it be monitored?
 Any planning permission granted contrary to the criteria in this policy will be identified in the annual Authority Monitoring Report and the reasons for it being granted explained.